Kyonabelle/Kyonabelle.github.io/about.md

 </ul>
 <!-- </div> -->

-<p>Annabelle thoroughly enjoys engaging in academic discourses concerning new media regulations, representation of global cultures, and screen aesthetics.
-In 2017, Annabelle studiedAustralia's top institution, the <a href="https://study.unimelb.edu.au/">University of Melbourne</a>, and was offered a coveted position in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019.
+<p>While Annabelle has extensive experience as a technical crew, she also fancies discussions surrounding new media regulations, representation of global cultures, and screen aesthetics.
+In 2017, Annabelle studied at Australia's top institution, the <a href="https://study.unimelb.edu.au/">University of Melbourne</a>, and was offered a coveted position in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019.
 Using Netflix and the South Korean "Hallyu" wave as her case study, she posits that Asia's exponentially increasing cultural power was influential enough to oppose Western imperialism in the modern world.
 Her thesis titled, <i>"Netflix Unoriginals: Where does the West stand among the Rest"</i>, was awarded first-class honours.</p>

-<p>Today, Annabelle continues to manage her independent videography and photography projects, and has recently ventured into producing film and television show reviews on her podcast, "<a href="https://open.spotify.com/show/2Jobj5yU9GO76OsrQivkII?si=o0ZaXe70RImBSWiES_a5Yw">Tteok Show</a>".</p>
+<p>Today, Annabelle continues to manage her independent videography and photography projects, and has recently ventured into producing reviews about film and tv shows on her podcast, "<a href="https://open.spotify.com/show/2Jobj5yU9GO76OsrQivkII?si=o0ZaXe70RImBSWiES_a5Yw">Tteok Show</a>".</p>

 <hr />